How to Add Style to Text in DOCX with C

 Get started with IronWord

 Applying text styles in IronWord is straightforward.
 Create a WordDocument object, then create a TextContent object with your text.
-Apply a TextStyle to it using properties such as IsBold, Color, or TextFont, and enhance the styling further with options like underline or strikethrough.
+Apply a TextStyle using properties such as IsBold, Color, or TextFont, and enhance styling with options like underline or strikethrough.

-Once the text is fully styled, add it to a Paragraph, insert the paragraph into the document, and save the final result.
+Once styled, add text to a Paragraph, insert the paragraph into the document, and save the result.
+This approach provides programmatic control over text formatting for automated document generation scenarios requiring consistent styling.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-simple.cs